cesine/nextjs-tdd-interview-base/README.md

-# multi-brand example
+# multi-site example

-This example shows how to render multiple brands using a middleware.
+This example shows how to render multiple sites using a middleware.

 ## Demo